 Every study programme or group of study programmes have their own Programme Committee (PC).
 Half of the members of the PC are students, the other half are teaching staff.
 Together they safeguard the quality of teaching, they raise bottlenecks and they advise on the development and conduct of course modules, curricula and educational policy.

-Tasks, powers and procedures of Programme Committees
+Tasks and powers of Programme Committees